New Tesla Roadster: Everything we know in September 2023

 With its last three launches, Tesla has learned valuable lessons about introducing new technology to the market.
 If the company delivers on what was promised at the prototype’s unveiling in 2017, there is no doubt that the new Tesla Roadster has the potential to be the new benchmark in electric vehicles, offering hypercar-level performance with everyday usability.

-The all-new Roadster sits on a dedicated EV platform and will maximize high-performance and efficiency with spectacular figures: 0-62 mph in less than 1.9 seconds, wheel torque of 7,475 lb-ft (10,000 Nm), top speed of over 250 mph (402 km/h).
+The all-new Roadster sits on a dedicated EV platform and will maximize high-performance and efficiency with spectacular figures: wheel torque of 7,475 lb-ft (10,000 Nm) and a top speed of over 250 mph (402 km/h).
 In addition, it will feature an all-wheel-drive layout with torque vectoring (one electric motor at the front, two at the rear).
-With these specifications, it should outperform most combustion-engined supercars.
+At least in terms of acceleration (0-60 mph in <1 second), it should outperform combustion-engined supercars.

 Battery, Charging & Range

 The Tesla Roadster prototype features a 200 kWh battery that supports charging at 350 kW DC and offers a range of 620 miles (997 km) at highway speeds, the longest driving range on a production EV.
-We wonder how Tesla has managed to fit such a large battery pack onto a compact sports car.
-The Hummer EV also has a massive 200+ kWh battery, and we know how gigantic the Hummer’s frame is.
+We wonder how Tesla can fit such a large battery pack onto a compact sports car.
+The Hummer EV also has a massive 200+ kWh battery, and we know how gigantic its frame is.
+It’ll be interesting to find out, at its premiere next year, how engineers managed this feat.

 Tesla Roadster side profile